-- familiar with this safeguarding policy and have an opportunity to contribute to its review. - alert to signs and indicators of possible abuse. - able to record and report concerns as set out in this policy. - able to deal with a disclosure of abuse from a pupil. - involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.
+- familiar with this safeguarding policy and have an opportunity to contribute to its review. - alert to signs and indicators of possible abuse and wider safeguarding issues. - able to record and report concerns as set out in this policy. - able to deal with a disclosure of abuse from a pupil. - involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.